 Code of Points and Start Value Assignments

-- A vault with one flip and no twist may have a base difficulty (Start Value) of 4.0–4.6, while a vault with multiple flips and twists could have a Start Value starting at 5.8 or higher.
+Each vault has a specific designation, often using letters or numbers (e.g., A, B, C or 1, 2, 3) based on the number of flips, twists, or other complex elements involved.
+Vaults with multiple flips or twists are awarded higher Start Values.
+For example, a vault with one flip and no twist may have a base difficulty (SV) between 4.0–4.6, while a more complex vault with multiple flips and twists may have a Start Value starting at 5.8 or higher.

 2. Execution Score (E-Score)